williamSanjaya-UGM/Java-Excercise1/readme.md

 salary: make simple encryption, which only display the first letter and last two letter found from the input name, and hide the last 3 digits of salary.
 I used 2 kind of version to do the simple encryption, first one is by doing substring and replaceAll, second one is by doing StringBuilder and for loop combined with if else

+segregate0S: separate 0 and 1, put 1 on the left and 0 on the right

 stringReverse: limit distinct list by 5 and also word "William" may not be in the list, and then reverse every characters (should not swap the word), last sort the result asc

 testRmi: testing Java RMI (Remote Method Invocation)